fpaint/dpd/README.md

 # Dpd

 DPD API client module, extracted to the gem from a project.
-Used as It use mongoid as a storage.
+It use mongoid as a storage.
 I do not plan supporting other storage options.

 ## Installation